GCyang08/Todo-List-with-Redux/README.md

 # Todo_List_with_Redux

-To view my code, PLEASE download the ZIP file from the master branch.
+If you would like to view my code, you may download the zip file from the master branch.

 I got this to-do list challenge from Front End Mentor.